ricmac/Cybercultural/src/posts/season5/season5-intro.md

 People seem to enjoy the Classic Web feed, and I love curating it each day — the account has developed its own personality over the past 10 or so months.
 Throughout 2026, as I write season 5 of Cybercultural, I will try to complement each article with a set of matching screenshots on the Classic Web feed.
 So I encourage you to follow the Classic Web account on [Mastodon](https://indieweb.social/@classicweb) or [Bluesky](https://bsky.app/profile/did:plc:bfn5wnzid6keiqyjnj45i35m) if this interests you.

-## Stay Tuned
+## Stay tuned

 If you're not already subscribed to Cybercultural and would like to be notified of all articles in this history of web design, please [sign up via email](/subscribe/) or add the [RSS feed](/feed.xml) to your RSS Reader.
 The articles will come out weekly, with the occasional break, and typically on a Tuesday or Wednesday.

-See you next week for the first post, beginning way back in 1993!
+See you next week for [the first post, beginning way back in 1993](/p/1993-mtv-internet/)!